phpmyadmin/localized_docs/source/config.rst

 Navigation panel setup
 ----------------------

+.. config:option:: $cfg['FirstLevelNavigationItems']

+    :type: integer
+    :default: 250

+    The number of first level databases that can be displayed on each page of navigation tree.

 .. config:option:: $cfg['MaxNavigationItems']

     :type: integer
-    :default: 250
+    :default: 50

-    The number of items that can be displayed on each page of the navigation tree.
+    The number of items (tables, columns, indexes) that can be displayed on each page of the navigation tree.

 .. config:option:: $cfg['NavigationTreeEnableGrouping']